Amafin/ProjectC/README.md

 A function to free the column after freeing all the spaces used for this column A function to display a value in the column
 A function to display the whole column
-This part is nearly finished, we just have to make so adjustments.

-We also tried to think about the next steps, to have the real CDataFrame.
-So we made a header with how we see the future functions and their parameters but they are subject to change since we are still working on it and maybe our views are not as good as we think

 Currently :